diegomoura09/HubPDF/replit.md

 ## Overview

-HubPDF is a comprehensive web-based PDF processing platform built with FastAPI that offers secure PDF manipulation tools completely free during the beta period.
-The application provides essential PDF operations like merging, splitting, compressing, and converting PDFs to/from DOCX, XLSX, PPTX, images, and text, while maintaining strict security and privacy standards.
-It features multilingual support (Portuguese-BR as default, English optional), Google OAuth integration, and a complete admin dashboard for user management.
+HubPDF is a streamlined web-based PDF processing platform built with FastAPI that offers 7 essential PDF manipulation tools completely free during the beta period.
+The application provides core PDF operations: juntar PDFs, dividir PDFs, extrair páginas, comprimir PDFs, converter PDF para DOCX, extrair texto, and convert PDF para imagens.
+Built with security and simplicity in mind, it features a calm color palette (blue, green, gray tones), multilingual support (Portuguese-BR as default, English optional), Google OAuth integration, and admin dashboard for user management.
 All features are 100% free with unlimited operations and no watermarks during beta.

 ## User Preferences